 Custom software development

-Do you need a custom piece of software, to add some intelligence to whatever you cooked up in your workshop?
+Do you need custom control software for your latest hardware project?
 Or maybe you need someone to implement a specific library, to aid you with your project?
-I'm happy to talk about any custom software development projects in the embedded space.
+I'm always happy to talk about custom software development projects in the embedded space.
 Contact me, and we'll figure out the best way forward for you.

 Why work with me?

 No cost overruns, no arguing over billed hours.
 I will quote you a fixed price up-front and I'll stick to it.
-Of course my estimates aren't perfect, just like everyone else's.
-That's not going to be your problem.
+Of course my estimates aren't perfect, just like everybody else's, but that's not going to be your problem.